Cooper Union Deferral Policy

 - Students may not defer in order to matriculate at another degree-granting college or university with the intention of receiving credit or maintaining their deferred status at The Cooper Union—if you choose to pursue college-level coursework, your deferral will be forfeited.
 However, the following year you may reapply as a transfer student and all new coursework will be considered.

-- Admitted students whose deferral requests are approved must pay their nonrefundable enrollment deposit by May 1 of the year accepted in order to reserve their place at The Cooper Union for the Fall of the following year.
-Requests for deferral must be received before June 1 of the year accepted to be considered.
+- Undergraduate admitted students whose deferral requests are approved must pay their nonrefundable enrollment deposit by May 1 of the year accepted in order to reserve their place at The Cooper Union for the fall of the following year.
+Requests for deferral must be received 6 weeks from the date of your offer of admission to be considered.

 - A student's admission will not be officially deferred until the enrollment deposit is received.